Zren/zren.github.io/kde_docs_widget.md

 {% capture label %}Plural in i18n(){% endcapture %}
 {% capture sectionLeft %}
-In English, a translated sentence will is different when there's just 1 item and when there is 2 or more items. `i18np(...)` can be used in such a situation.
+In English, a translated sentence is different when there's just 1 item from when there is 2 or more items. `i18np(...)` can be used in such a situation.

 An example from the [Ki18n docs](https://api.kde.org/frameworks/ki18n/html/prg_guide.html#write_i18n) is: